dbeauch/DVCS/Pseudodata/Readme.md

-###### Cross-Section Based Data Generation
+# Cross-Section Based Data Generation

 DVCS cross section pseudodata using different cross section formulations.
-The required CFFs input are obtained from and various GPD models and data fits.
+The required CFFs input are obtained from various GPD models and data fits.

 Naming format of the .root (.csv) file contains the following information: